A Hurewicz-type Theorem for the Dynamic Asymptotic Dimension with Applications to Coarse Geometry and Dynamics: Introduction

-We conclude by using the extension theorem in several example calculations.
-We show that sequential box spaces of $BS(1, n)$ along filtrations have asymptotic dimension $2$ for all $n$, which in particular exhibits an infinite class of groups with exponential growth and finite-dimensional box spaces.
-In obtaining the lower bound for this result, we compute the asymptotic dimension of $BS(1, n)$, which by itself involves some interesting methods in geometric group theory, specifically the notion of ends of groups.
+In order to avoid this problem, we assume a kind of compatibility between the family $(N_i)$ and the particular extension.
+More precisely, we assume $(N_i)$ separates $\Delta$ from $\Gamma$ (see \ref{separable subgroup definition} for a definition).
+We will see in \ref{baumslag-solitar groups section} that there are still significant applications, as all elementary amenable groups are built up from extensions which are compatible with sufficiently large collections.
+In fact, for our motivating example of the Baumslag-Solitar groups $\text{BS}(1, n)$, we will see that \textit{any} sequence of finite index subgroups satisfies the hypotheses of our extension theorem.
+We show that box spaces of $BS(1, n)$ along filtrations have asymptotic dimension $2$ for all $n$, which in particular exhibits an infinite class of groups with exponential growth but finite-dimensional box spaces.
+In obtaining the lower bound for this result, we compute the asymptotic dimension of $BS(1, n)$, which by itself involves some interesting methods in geometric group theory, specifically the notion of ends of groups, which allows one to prove that a torsion free group of asymptotic dimension $1$ is free.
+As we will see, this is an immediate consequence of results already in the literature.
 We also deal with some examples of more complicated groups which have similar presentations or are in some sense `generalized Baumslag-Solitar groups'.

+More generally, it is natural to try to use our extension theorem along similar lines as in \cite[Section 4]{finnsell2015asymptotic}, which attempts to relate the asymptotic dimension of box spaces of residually finite, elementary amenable groups to their Hirsch length.
+While the author encountered difficulty implementing this idea because of the additional assumptions in the extension theorem, we will still discuss how the content of this paper could be used to recover similar results.
+Specifically, one can probably use the Hurewicz theorem for the asymptotic dimension together with the ideas in section \ref{applications} to obtain an extension theorem for box spaces which doesn't require the collection $(N_i)$ to be a sequence; then use this to prove some special cases of the claims found in \cite[Section 4]{finnsell2015asymptotic}.